FarnooshHeidari/CompletionDetection/README.md

 **Complete actions** have been annotated with the completion frame number.
 **Incomplete actions** have been annotated with 0.
 Sequences not used for trian/test have been annotated with -1.

+For more details please read our paper in [here](https://arxiv.org/abs/1805.06749).